 Wav2vec-U Architecture

-- Generator is single layer CNN
+- Generator is single layer CNN: ~90k params, kernel size 4, 512 dimensions

 - Generative adversarial (GAN) training involves only the CNN